ianstormtaylor/slate/docs/libraries/slate-react.md

 Get the current editor object from the React context.
 A version of useSlate that does not re-render the context.
 Previously called `useEditor`.

+### `useSlateSelection`

+Get the current editor selection from the React context.
+Only re-renders when the selection changes.

 ## ReactEditor

 A React and DOM-specific version of the `Editor` interface.
 All about translating between the DOM and Slate.